-The scope of the program is 2,250 hours, which include residential and self-study periods.
-This is equal to 90 ECTS credits (1 credit = 1 ECTS credit1 = 25 hours).
+The standard period of study is eight terms or four semesters (24 months) including the term abroad at one of HHL's partner universities.
+The scope of the program is 3000 hours which include residential and self-study periods.
+This is equal to 120 ECTS credits (1 credit = 1 ECTS credit 1 = 25 hours).
 HHL regulates the course content and structure in its study regulations in such a way that the program can be completed within the standard period of study.